-Housing equity impacts all five of Metro's other desired outcomes.
-Ensuring mixed-income and ethnically diverse communities is an essential part of achieving Vibrant Communities across our region by avoiding concentrated pockets of poverty or deprivation from limiting the potential of our residents.
-Moreover, housing and transportation decisions are symbiotically linked, and it is not possible for Metro to achieve the desired outcome of Safe and Reliable Transportation without simultaneously considering the distribution of housing choices in our region.
+Moreover, housing and transportation decisions are symbiotically linked, and it is not possible for Metro to achieving the desired outcome of Safe and Reliable Transportation without simultaneously considering the distribution of housing choices in our region.
 Economic Prosperity is implicated by housing options as well because of the ways in which housing determines access to quality education and employment.
 Clean Air and Water are denied to people whose housing choices are limited to areas near major roadways, industry and other sources of pollution.